Part 1: Diagnosis – what’s your brand problem?

 You may think a shiny new branding strategy can help put your organisation on the right path to success.
 And it can, when implemented correctly as part of your business plan.
 However, the most effective way to find out how it can help is to explore your challenges fully with a capable branding partner.
-This article explores common pain points, examines how these set up your branding journey and considers the traps of thinking your business problems are always to do with your brand….
+This article explores common pain points, examines how they affect your branding journey and considers the traps of thinking your business problems are always linked to your brand….

 To use a medical metaphor, when you get sick, your symptoms help doctors identify your condition, how severe it is and what the cause might be.
 Then comes the right treatment to help you thrive again.